fjulienaco/SGCleaner/DEPLOYMENT.md

 - ✅ `.gitignore` excludes sensitive files
 - ✅ No hardcoded credentials in the code

-Your Style Guide Cleaner Pro is ready for deployment! 🎉
+Your Acolad Style Guide Cleaner is ready for deployment! 🎉